 - Bell County Jail/Communications Tour

-Applications are available online, at the front desk of the Police Department, or from a school resource officers.
-Applications are accepted until May 1.
+Applications are available at the front desk of the Police Department.

 The Reserve Program is comprised of men and women who aspire to be police officers.
 They must meet the same qualifications of an entry-level officer and have either a reserve license or regular license from the Texas Commission of Law Enforcement Standards and Education.
 While on duty, reserve officers are fully commissioned with the same authority of a police officer.
 They are required to work 16 hours per month, attend training and maintain proficiency in firearms, defensive tactics and patrol procedures.
 They work by assignment with regular officers and are frequently used as patrol officers, supplementing shift shortages.